Shatha-Naami/R-Data-Visualisation-With-Ggplot2-Intro/README.md

 # RDataVisualisationWithGgplot2-Intro
-The UQ Library offers an introductory session on data visualisation with ggplot2.
+Introductory session on data visualisation with ggplot2.